All Episodes

 The House was set up as the direct representatives of the people, not direct democracy, but served there.

-Many more of them per district and in toto.
+There are many more of them per district and in total.

 The Senate was the equivalent of an aristocracy at the beginning.